inwaar/gree-hvac-client/README.md

 | turbo | <code>string</code> | Sets fan speed to the maximum.
 Fan speed cannot be changed while active and only available in Dry and Cool mode |
 | powerSave | <code>string</code> | Power saving mode |

-Note: This command may vary depending on your OS (e.g. Linux, macOS, CygWin).
-If facing problems, please consult the appropriate netcat manual.

 ## License